jakawell/dpsplus/README.md

 Using the [Angular CLI](https://cli.angular.io/), run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 _This app is not affiliated in any way with Niantic, Inc., The Pokémon Company, Nintendo Co.
-Ltd., Creatures Inc. , or GAME FREAK Inc._
+Ltd., Creatures Inc., or GAME FREAK Inc._